Post-Doctorate scholars, research scientists, and alumni

 Jenny's research examines the mechanisms and the cognitive processes involved in mathematical development.
 The first line of her work focuses on the effects of perceptual and contextual features in the environment on learning mathematics.
 The second line of her work investigates the influences of language and executive function skills on mathematical thinking and development.
 Through her research, she aims to contribute to the efforts in delineating the developmental pathways to mathematical thinking, and inform practices to better support learning and development.

-Ji-Eun is a Post-Doctoral fellow of Learning Sciences & Technologies at WPI.
+Ji-Eun is a Research Scientist of Learning Sciences & Technologies at WPI.
 Her research interests are largely directed towards applying learning analytics and educational data mining techniques to improve instructional design and student success in mathematics education.
 She examines data models to produce algorithms that identify student behaviors and mathematical strategies that predict learning outcomes and engagement in FH2T.
 She received her Ph.D. in Instructional Technology and Learning Sciences from Utah State University.

 ORCID ID - 0000-0001-8521-8997